Find your farm share!

 Find farms offering CSAs throughout Western North Carolina and the Southern Appalachian Mountains in Full Share, our printed CSA guide available in January, or online at appalachiangrown.org.

 Sponsor the fair and show your support for local farms!

 Show your community that you support local food and farming through a sponsorship of ASAP’s CSA Fairs.
 A sponsorship showcases your business as a champion of the local food movement by demonstrating your commitment to local food, strong farms, and healthy communities.
 Sponsors will have the ability to table at the fair and be included in event promotions.
 Contact Emily Jackson at [email protected] for more information on sponsoring the CSA fairs or other ASAP events.

-See a snapshot of our 2017 CSA fair below with this great video from WLOS:
+See a snapshot of a past CSA fair below with this great video from Buncombe County News Update: